Different Project Management Methodologies Visualized

 Agile project management puts great weight on continuous improvement.
 Since the end goal is not static or not 100% set in stone, it is possible for goals to change as time progresses.
 This is not to say that the project start without goals, but rather, the goals are made knowing that improvement is continuous.
 The end goal might look different a few weeks from now.

 A Toyota engineer came up with the idea of Kanban.
-The general idea is that instead of hustling to get everything completed all at once so it can be shipped, a certain portion of the project can remain unfinished and completed until they are needed; just-in-time.
+The general idea is that instead of hustling to get everything completed all at once so it can be shipped, a certain portion of the project can remain unfinished and completed until they are needed, just in time.

 The team must have defined the workflow and the tasks necessary to complete the project.
 In the workflow, there must be clear stages so that tasks can move from one stage to the other.
 One stage can be: No Action, In Progress, Final Touches, and Finished.